Sanglorian/orcus/Orcus Advanced Options - current.md

 ### Armor of Toughness (I)

-Add +X to your recovery value.
+Add +X to your recovery value while wearing this armor.

 ### Dragon Scale (III)